Technology to Influence Trucking Industry

 Technology has changed the face of the trucking industry with innovative software that allows for accurate tracking, placement arrangements and price comparisons.
 It has also impacted the way business is run overall.
 For example, many companies now rely on electronic logs.

 These logs provide several benefits, one of which is to allow carriers to know exactly what their drivers are doing, which can help identify problematic drivers quickly.
 Such logs also provide insight into which drivers need more attention or development in specific areas.

 The specialized RFID reader can also be used to update the tags with information.
 Similar systems include FasTrak and E-ZPass cards as seen in toll booths.
 RFID tags are an efficient way for companies to track and update their shipments, including auditing of shipments.
 This is done by automatically adding data to a card every time the card is read by the decoder.
-This level of technology will supply data that allows transportation and logistics companies more efficiency in regards to their inventory and shipping schedules as well as understand the inventory needs of manufacturers and retailers at the end of the supply chain.
+This level of technology will supply data that allows transportation and logistics companies better efficiency in regards to their inventory and shipping schedules as well as a better understanding of the inventory needs of manufacturers and retailers at the end of the supply chain.